ABOUT SIOUXLAND AGRICULTURE IN THE CLASSROOM

 In rural Iowa, we are surrounded by agriculture and its impact on America's economy every day, yet many children in our region are still unsure of the origin of their food.
 It's not uncommon for today's youth to believe chocolate milk is produced by brown cows—or even more surprising—the grocery store.
 This growing issue becomes more apparent as each day passes.
 Thus, Siouxland Agriculture in the Classroom was created.

 A group of individuals who saw the need for increased agriculture education came together to create a non-profit organization to address this issue.
 We work to lessen the gap between producer and consumer that is so prominent in today's society.
-Students in the area school systems should have the opportunity to learn where their food comes from and interact with individuals involved directly with the agriculture industry.
-These youth are America's future buyers, voters, and influencers.
-We need them to be knowledgeable of modern agriculture.
+The programming provided by our organization gives students in the area the opportunity to learn where their food comes from and recognize the vital role agriculture plays in our lives.
+These youth are America's future buyers, voters and influencers.
+We need them to understand the importance of agriculture!

 We have developed programs to implement agriculture into schools in a seven-county area, and we work to make agriculture a regular part of teachers' curricula.
 We not only provide classroom lesson plans for instructors, but are also a resource for presentations and in-class activities.